CU-ADCL/DMUStudent.jl/README.md

 ## Installation and Testing

+Installation, updating and testing are performed in [Julia's `pkg>` mode](https://docs.julialang.org/en/v1/stdlib/Pkg/).
+To enter `pkg>` mode, press `]` in julia.
+To return to normal julia execution mode from `pkg>` mode, press backspace.

 ### Installation

-In Julia, first press `]` to enter package management mode, then, with the `pkg>` prompt, run
 ```
 pkg> add https://github.com/zsunberg/DMUStudent.jl
 ```

 ### Updating

 Students should always use the latest version.
-To get the latest version, press `]` to enter `pkg` mode, and then run
+To get the latest version, run
 ```
 pkg> update
 ```